rust-lang/rust/src/doc/nomicon/vec-final.md

         unsafe {
             let elem_size = mem::size_of::<T>();

-            // since we set the capacity to usize::MAX when elem_size is
+            // Since we set the capacity to usize::MAX when elem_size is
             // 0, getting to here necessarily means the Vec is overfull. assert!(elem_size != 0, "capacity overflow");